diBernardoGroup/MPC-to-mitigate-COVID-19/README.md

 OUTPUT: pars            (Parameters identified)

+For more detailed information please refer to the folder https://github.com/diBernardoGroup/Network-model-of-the-COVID-19

 **IDENTIFICATION PROCEDURE**

 Regional Identification: In this section, we provide instructions to run the identification procedure for a given region